golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 }
 ```

-The `dispatcher` module is a core of our `gwasm-dispatcher` crate and ties all 3 stages of the gWASM app.
+The `dispatcher` module is the core of our `gwasm-dispatcher` crate and ties all 3 stages of the gWASM app.

 Putting everything together, we get the following `main.rs` file for our
 "hello world!" app: